Physics and Astronomy

 Learning Assistants

-Paritcularly for those students going on to a role in teaching, experience in a classroom is vital.
+For students pursuing a role in teaching, classroom experience is vital.
 In our LA program, students work 10 hours/week assisting a professor in developing assignments, helping run the daily operation of a class, and delivering focused tutoring.
-An LA should be prepared to take a 1 credit STEM 399 Pedagogy course, participate in a 1 hour/week meeting with the faculty mentor, and deliver 8 additional hours/week course support as specified by the instructor; Please contact Dr. Sinko for additional information.
-Applications are in the middle of a term, for the following term.
+An LA should be prepared to take a 1-credit STEM 399 Pedagogy course, participate in a 1-hour/week meeting with the faculty mentor, and deliver 8 additional hours/week of course support as specified by the instructor.
+Please contact Dr. Sinko for more information.
+Applications are typically accepted in the middle of a term for the following term.

 Scholarships